2007 Cricket World Cup Super Eight stage: Australia vs West Indies

-28 March: Sri Lanka v South Africa
+Sri Lanka vs South Africa

 Sri Lanka won the toss and elected to bat, and lost their first five wickets for 98, with Charl Langeveldt taking two in his first spell.
 Tillakaratne Dilshan and Russel Arnold built a sixth-wicket stand of 97 in nearly 20 overs, but Dilshan was caught off Makhaya Ntini's bowling, and then Charl Langeveldt took three wickets in five balls as Sri Lanka were bowled out in the final over for 209.
 In reply, Chaminda Vaas had AB de Villiers bowled in the first over, but Jacques Kallis added 95 with Graeme Smith and 65 with Herschelle Gibbs, leading South Africa to within four runs of victory with his 86.
 Then Sri Lanka's Lasith Malinga struck.
 He became the first bowler to take four wickets with four consecutive deliveries in international cricket, though South Africa managed a run off Vaas in the intermediate over.
 South Africa now needed three runs to win with one wicket in hand, and eleven deliveries went by before Robin Peterson got an outside edge to a Malinga ball, which went out of reach of slip and went fine for four.

-29 March: West Indies v New Zealand
+West Indies vs New Zealand

-30 March: England v Ireland
+England vs Ireland

 England won the toss and batted first, but lost both openers to Boyd Rankin in six overs, before Ian Bell spent 74 balls making his 31.
 When Bell got out, the run rate was slightly above 4; in the final 28 overs it was in excess of 6, with Paul Collingwood making 90, Kevin Pietersen 48 and Andrew Flintoff 43.
 Kyle McCallan was the most economical bowler for Ireland, and also took the wicket of Pietersen.

 Chasing 267 in reply, Niall O'Brien's third One Day International fifty and his second of the World Cup helped Ireland to a total of 139 for six in the 37th over, but despite faster than a run a ball scores from Trent Johnston and Andrew White Ireland fell 48 runs short as Andrew Flintoff took the final two wickets, though they exceeded their previous World Cup record total by seven runs.

-31 March: Bangladesh v Australia
+Bangladesh vs Australia

-Glenn McGrath's three wickets took his tally for the tournament to 56.
+Glenn McGrath's three wickets took his tally in the history of the tournament to 56 surpassing Wasim Akram as the competition's leading wicket-taker.

-1 April: Sri Lanka v West Indies
+Sri Lanka vs West Indies

 The start of the match was delayed due to bad weather, but a full 50-over match was played, which resulted in West Indies' third defeat in four days.
 Sanath Jayasuriya and Mahela Jayawardene added 183 for the third wicket, before Tillakaratne Dilshan came in and took 39 off 22 deliveries as the final eleven overs yielded 84 runs.
 In reply, West Indies needed 170 off 94 when Ramnaresh Sarwan was stumped off Sanath Jayasuriya; they only got 56 of those, and were bowled out for 190, with four batsmen out in single figures.